ian-mutai0/Titanic-Survival-Projetc/README.md

 # Titanic Survival and Spambase Datasets
-This week's project requires us to implement a K-nearest neighbor (kNN) classifier  and a Naive Bayes classifier.
+This week's project requires us to implement a K-nearest neighbor (kNN) classifier for the Titanic Survival dataset and a Naive Bayes classifier for the spambase dataset.
 Once we conduct the experiments, we will calculate the resulting metrics:

 # Experimental Procedure: